Tokenizing Motion: A Generative Approach for Scene Dynamics Compression: Proposed Method

-where $\hat{\textbf{m}}_{f}\in \mathbb{R}^{H \times W \times 2}$ denotes the recovered dense motion flow and ``$\cdot$'' denotes channel-wise multiplication.
-Here, the flow generator is designed as a U-Net like structure.
-Then, following the practice in~\cite{mofa}, the recovered dense motion is used to warp the multi-scale features of reconstructed key frame, and the features are further fused with trainable SVD encoder features.
-Finally, they serve as the trajectory guidance for the pre-trained diffusion decoder.
 In this way, massive training data can be introduced by pre-trained models without any additional bit-rate or training cost, which can consequently guarantee the visual-pleasing reconstruction of the flow-driven decoder.